 The gradient-based few-shot learning approaches follow episodic training similar to typical supervised training to gather knowledge and experience and learn to quickly adapt when encountering new task.
 Using the support set, the model is adapted to the task using gradient descent based approaches and then evaluated on the query set.
 Based on the evaluation, some kind of knowledge on how to better adapt is saved in part of the model, while the rest of the model is reset.
 This is done for a large number of episodes (often called meta-training), with the model accumulating the knowledge.
 After enough episodes are run, the model is evaluated (in a meta-testing phase) using the exact same setup.

-On the other hand, no training phase is present in few-shot learning via in-context learning, but a pretrained large language model is used without any additional parameter updates instead.
-For each new task, a task-specific text prompt is formed, by concatenating task-specific instructions, the samples from the support set along with the their labels, and a specific test sample.
-After being given this prompt, the large language model generate a prediction in a form of word (or multiple words).
-These generated words are then mapped to the task labels and a class is assigned.
+On the other hand, no training phase is present in few-shot learning via in-context learning.
+Instead, a pretrained large language model is used without any additional parameter updates.
+For each new task, a task-specific text prompt is formed by concatenating task-specific instructions, the samples from the support set along with their labels, and a specific test sample.
+After being given this prompt, the large language model generates a prediction in the form of a word (or multiple words).
+These generated words are then mapped to the task labels, and a class is assigned.
 The process is repeated for each sample in the query set.
-For example in case of binary classification, the task-specific instruction may be "Determine sentiment of following sentence", the concatenated samples from support set may be formatted as "{sentence}, sentiment: positive/negative", with the word "positive" mapping to class representing positive sentiment and "negative" to class representing negative sentiment.
+For example, in the case of binary classification, the task-specific instruction may be "Determine sentiment of following sentence", and the concatenated samples from the support set may be formatted as "{sentence}, sentiment: positive/negative", with the word "positive" mapping to the class representing positive sentiment and "negative" to the class representing negative sentiment.
 As such, the only supervision for the large language model is from the instruction and the concatenation of support samples.
-Therefore, the model is limited by its max input length.
-At the same time, this approach was found to be sensitive to the selected samples in the support set and their order~\cite{zhao2021calibrate, zhang-etal-2022-active, pecher2023effects, chang-jia-2023-data}.
+Therefore, the model is limited by its maximum input length.
+At the same time, this approach was found to be sensitive to the selected samples in the support set and their order~\citep{zhang-etal-2022-active, pecher2023effects, chang-jia-2023-data}.